awsdocs/aws-batch-user-guide/doc_source/getting-started-eks.md

 **Note**
 AWS Batch only supports EKS clusters with API server endpoints that have public access, accessible to the public internet\.
 By default, EKS clusters API server endpoints have public access\.
 For more information, see [Amazon EKS cluster endpoint access control](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html) in the *Amazon EKS User Guide*\.
 **Note**
-AWS Batch does not provide managed\-node orchestration for CoreDNS or other deployment pods\.
-If you need CoreDNS, see [Adding the CoreDNS Amazon EKS add\-on](https://docs.aws.amazon.com/eks/latest/userguide/managing-coredns.html#adding-coredns-eks-add-on) in the *Amazon EKS User Guide*, or use `eksctl create cluster create` to create the cluster \- it will include CoreDNS by default\.
+AWS Batch doesn't provide managed\-node orchestration for CoreDNS or other deployment pods\.
+If you need CoreDNS, see [Adding the CoreDNS Amazon EKS add\-on](https://docs.aws.amazon.com/eks/latest/userguide/managing-coredns.html#adding-coredns-eks-add-on) in the *Amazon EKS User Guide*\.
+Or, use `eksctl create cluster create` to create the cluster, it includes CoreDNS by default\.
 + **Permissions** – Users calling the [CreateComputeEnvironment](https://docs.aws.amazon.com/batch/latest/APIReference/API_CreateComputeEnvironment.html) API operation to create a compute environment that uses EKS resources require permissions to the `eks:DescribeCluster` API operation\.
 Using the AWS Management Console to create a compute resource using EKS resources requires permissions to both `eks:DescribeCluster` and `eks:ListClusters`\.

 ## Step 1: Preparing your EKS cluster for AWS Batch<a name="getting-started-eks-step-1"></a>